 The wash station is intended for uses such as washing up before entering the camper.
-A sprayer, resembling a shower, serves as the outlet and is connected into the fresh water system.
+A sprayer, resembling a shower, serves as the outlet and is connected into the fresh water system in the Nautilus Plumbing Control Panel.

 - 1. Before using the sprayer make sure the fresh water system is turned on and working properly. - 2.
-Pull the sprayer out of its recessed compartment. - 3.
+Attach the water hose and sprayer head to the Nautilus plumbing control panel. - 3.
 Adjust water temperature and pressure by adjusting the hot and cold valves. - 4.
 When finished washing, turn water off and drain excess water from the hose and sprayer head. - 5.
-Return the sprayer and close the compartment.
+Unhook the water hose and sprayer from the Nautilus plumbing control panel and close the compartment.